velzix/velzix/README.md

 - 👋 Hi, I’m @velzix (Ariel Ernesto Cedeno De Leon)
-- 👀 I’m interested in technology, problem-solving, and innovative software/game development.
+- 👀 I’m passionate about technology, problem-solving, and developing innovative software and AI solutions.
-- 🌱 I’m currently learning advanced computer science concepts and improving my skills in Python and C
+- 🌱 I’m currently advancing my knowledge in Computer Science and Engineering, focusing on Python, C/C++, AI, and data-driven applications.
-- 💞️ I’m looking to collaborate on open-source projects and impactful tech innovations.
+- 💞️ I’m eager to contribute to open-source projects and collaborate on initiatives that have real-world impact, particularly in AI, software development, and tech for education.
-- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/arielcedeno) | Email: arielutp18@gmail.com
+- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/arielcedeno) | Email: ariel.cedeno@unist.ac.kr
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I’m a trilingual GKS scholar who loves sports, coding, and building solutions that bridge cultures and technology!
+- ⚡ Fun fact: I’m a trilingual GKS scholar who combines a love for sports, coding, and innovation to build solutions that bridge cultures and technology.

 <!---